Team-Lagos-Nigeria-2/Team-ZumaRay--Mini-Capstone-Project-/README.md

 * **Data Handling:** Pandas
 * **Visualization:** Matplotlib, Seaborn
 * **Environment:** Google Colab / GitHub Classroom
-3. **Interact:** Follow the on-screen menu prompts to search, filter, or view analytics.

 ---

 ## 📂 Project Structure
 * **`Patient` Class:** Stores individual patient attributes (ID, Name, Age, Diagnosis, etc.) and handles record formatting.

 * **`RecordsManager` Class:** Manages the collection of `Patient` objects and contains the logic for searching and filtering.
 * **`load_records()`:** A standalone function that cleans data and prepares the database.
 * **`show_charts()`:** A visualization module using Seaborn to generate clinical insights.